fanfansmilkyway/Rock-vs-Paper-vs-Scissor/readme.md

 Unfortunately, I am not good at AI technology so actually they just randomly move in straight line, and bounce if they hit the wall.
 When they "fight"(it means one touches another), for example, if a rock meets a paper, the rock dies, but paper are still alive, and a new paper will be born.
 Very simple, right?

 This game is written by Python using tkinter, matplotlib modules.
-Notice that the following tutorial is for BETA3.0!
+Notice that the following tutorial is for BETA3.1!

 ## Requirements
 Before you start the game, check if you have already installed these python libraries:
 ```
-    matplotlib
+    matplotlib==3.5.2
     Pillow
 ```
 If not, use the following commands to install them:
 ```
-    pip install matplotlib
+    pip install matplotlib==3.5.2
     pip install Pillow
 ```